-French Film and Conversation
+French Film and Conversation FRN 204 3 crs.
+3 hrs.

 This course involves intensive oral work consisting of discussions of French/ Francophone films.
 Communicative activities and drills in pronunciation, intonation and rhythm are included as well as several oral presentations throughout the course.
 A wide variety of topics ranging from everyday life problems to major social and cultural issues will be discussed.
 Readings, written work, and discussions will be in French.
 Prerequisite: FRN 200 or departmental approval